How the US invasion changed Afghanistan | DW | 06.10.2021

 It took little effort on part of the US to dismantle the Taliban regime.
 Bin Laden, however, managed to escape.
 The former al-Qaida head was eventually killed by US troops in Pakistan's Abbottabad city in 2011.

-By 2005, the Islamist group had regained much of its lost power and launched a violent movement to challenge the NATO presence in Afghanistan.
+By 2005, the Taliban had regained much of its lost power and launched a violent movement to challenge the NATO presence.

 The US-led invasion boosted Afghanistan's economy.
 The health care, education, and the overall quality of life in big cities improved substantially.
 Reconstruction and development work began, and new jobs were created for the Afghan people.